benoitc/couchapp-ng/README.rst

         }
     ]

-The couchapp_legacy rewriter allows you to pass any regexp to your rule or use the reversed dispatching currently use in default CouchDB rewriter.
+The couchapp_ng rewriter allows you to pass any regexp to your rule or use the reversed dispatching currently use in default CouchDB rewriter.